iLEAP: Homeschool Edition

 Take Charge of Your World

-iLEAP is a two-week intensive program for high school age students in which participants learn to own their learning while having impact on the world.
+iLEAP is a program for teen age youth in which participants learn to own their learning while having impact on the world.
 The program is an offshoot of the successful iLead+Design program, offered through the Lyceum of Monterey, now going into its fifth year.

 Master educator Aaron Eden brings his experience creating award-winning programs around the world to the homeschool community.
 Students will work in small teams with coaches who will serve as individual advisors to each student towards meeting student goals, while at the same time helping and working with the team to have impact on the real world.

 iLEAP is modeled on the LEAP Academy program started by Aaron Eden.
 It has been running at the Green School in Bali since spring of 2016 and is expanding to other schools and learning centers.

 All efforts are focused on learning to learn and having impact on the real world.
 There is no wasted effort.

 Students learn to become entrepreneurs in pursuit of their own learning.
 They are not given an education.
 They build one.

 We learn by doing.
 We co-create our goals, our group processes, our ways of working.